What are the NACHA Operating Rules and ACH Information Security Requirements?

 How to Abide By NACHA Compliance Rules

 Because ACH payments are sent via batch processing and contain payment data similar to what is found in credit card payments, they can be secured and desensitized by tokenization in much the same way.
 In a typical payment card transaction, the primary account number (PAN) and other applicable cardholder data are tokenized, whereas in an ACH payment, the bank account number and consumer-level data (such as names and Social Security numbers) are tokenized.
-For information about this use case, check out our solution page for PCI DSS compliance.
+For information about this use case, check out page for PCI compliance solutions.

 So, although the data is different, the overall process of protecting ACH transactions is the same as the one for protecting credit card transactions.
 Tokenized data is obfuscated and easy to store until the original sensitive data is needed, at which point the placeholder token will be exchanged and the ACH data returned.
 Tokenization can help simplify NACHA compliance, as well as significantly reduce the risk of ACH data theft.
 TokenEx specifically can work with any processor, payment gateway, or third-party provider.
 This capability for multiple integrations can increase the freedom and flexibility of your internal operations, fueling greater redundancy and infrastructure growth by enabling you to focus on reaching new markets—without the need to devote additional time and internal resources to satisfying the NACHA compliance rules.